-Yoshi Terauchi and Domenico Ricucci will gather on February 8-9, 2027 in Tbilisi for a unique session on the science and practice in global endodontics in term of the 1st conference DUENDO 2027.
+Yoshi Terauchi and Domenico Ricucci will gather on February 8-10, 2027 in Tbilisi for the 1st endo meeting DUENDO 2027.

 REGISTER

-We are pleased to announce the new endodontic conference DuEndo with the first edition to be held in Tbilisi!
-The conference will take place on February 8-9, 2027.
+We are pleased to announce the new endodontic meeting DuEndo with its first edition to be held in Tbilisi!
+The conference will take place on February 8-10, 2027 and includes theorectical and practical parts.
 Pre-registration for the Early Bird rate is open.

 Agenda of DuEndo'2027